Denver starts shipping overdose-reversing drugs to residents, but backlog remains

 DENVER — In mid-February, the Denver Department of Public Health and Environment (DDPHE) announced that Denver residents could order fentanyl testing strips and the opioid overdose-reversing drug naloxone directly from the city, free of charge.

-More than one month later, DDPHE had received nearly 4,500 requests for naloxone — often referred to as Narcan, a name-brand version of the drug — and fentanyl testing strips.
-Distribution issues, coupled with high demand, resulted in just a few people receiving their orders.
+More than one month later, DDPHE has received nearly 4,500 requests for naloxone — often referred to as Narcan, a name-brand version of the drug — and fentanyl testing strips.
+Distribution issues, coupled with high demand, has resulted in just a few people receiving their orders.

-In a March 30 email to Rocky Mountain PBS, DDPHE officials said the department did not have any naloxone in house.
+In an email to Rocky Mountain PBS, DDPHE officials said the department does not have any naloxone in house.

 “We have placed an order for more than 4,000 kits from the distributor, but they have not been shipped which tells us they likely do not have them in stock,” said Courtney Meihls, a marketing and communications specialist with DDPHE.